mcross1882/SimpleRPG/README.md

 `stats [strength|magic|stamina]`

 Display a stat level.
-This command works similar to the `inventory` command and can either display all or a partial list of stats.
+This command works similar to the `inventory` command and can either display all or a partial list of stats

 `goto [location]`

 Goto a new location.
-To find available places use the `places` command.
+To find available places use the `places` command

 `places`

-Display a list of places you can goto.
+Display a list of places you can goto

+`stores`

+Display a list of stores you can goto

 `where`